haroon-altaf/Lisa/README.md

 3. Build a front-end web application that will display data retrieved from this database.
 TBC what this will look like and how it will be interacted with.

 ## Currently:
-only step 1 has been completed, i.e., the latest releases of selected economic data can be obtained using the program.
+Only step 1 has been completed, i.e., the latest releases of selected economic data can be obtained using the program.
 Step 2 is underway, where the scraped data will be safely loaded into a database.

 ## Usage of the scraping program (lisp):
 [work in progress]